MannemSumanaSri/pay_offline/README.md

       ├── check_balance_screen.dart
       ├── qr_generator_screen.dart
       └── qr_scanner_screen.dart
-📈 Future Enhancements
+ Future Enhancements
-🔄 Data sync when online
+ Data sync when online

-📤 Export transaction history
+ Export transaction history

-📷 QR payments and receipts
+ QR payments and receipts

-🛡️ Recipient verification before payment
+ Recipient verification before payment

-💳 Balance top-up feature
+ Balance top-up feature

-🤝 Contributions
 Contributions are welcome!
 Fork the repo and submit a pull request.

-📄 License
+ License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-📢 Author
+ Author
 Created by Mannem Sumana Sri.